-At its fourth regular session, the General Assembly, acting upon the report of a Special Committee on Methods and Procedures, approved, by resolution 362 (IV) of 22 October 1949, various amendments and additions to its rules of procedure and decided that these amendments and additions should enter into force on 1 January 1950.
-By the same resolution several of the recommendations and suggestions of the Special Committee were adopted by the General Assembly, and the Secretary-General was requested to prepare a document embodying these recommendations and suggestions in a convenient form for use by the General Committee and the delegations of Member States in the General Assembly.
-The text of these recommendations and suggestions of the Special Committee will be found in annex I to the present edition of the rules.
+At its fourth session, the General Assembly, acting upon the report of the Special Committee on Methods and procedures of the General Assembly,2 adopted, by resolution 362 (IV) of 22 October 1949, various amendments and additions to its rules of procedure and decided that these amendments and additions should enter into force on 1 January 1950.
+By the same resolution the General Assembly adopted several of the recommendations and suggestions of the Special Committee and requested the Secretary-General to prepare a document embodying these recommendations and suggestions in a convenient form for use by the General Committee and delegations of Member States in the Assembly.
+The text of these recommendations and suggestions will be found in annex I.

-At the fifth regular session, several amendments and additions to the rules of procedure were adopted by the General Assembly in the annex to resolution 377 A (V) entitled "Uniting for Peace".
-By resolution 475 (V), a new rule 84A2 was adopted concerning the majority required for decisions of the General Assembly on amendments to proposals relating to important questions and on parts of such proposals put to the vote separately.
+At its fifth session, the General Assembly, by resolution 377 A (V) of 3 November 1950, adopted several amendments and additions to its rules of procedure relating to the holding of emergency special sessions.
+These amendments and additions are reproduced in the annex to that resolution.
+By resolution 475 (V) of 1 November 1950, a new rule 84A3 was adopted concerning the majority required for decisions of the General Assembly on amendments to proposals relating to important questions and on parts of such proposals put to the vote separately.

-By resolutions 366 (IV) and 479 (V), rules were adopted by the General Assembly relating to the calling by the Economic and Social Council, under paragraph 4 of Article 62 of the Charter, of international conferences of States and of non-governmental conferences, respectively.
+By resolutions 366 (IV) of 3 December 1949 and 479 (V) of 12 December 1950, the General Assembly adopted rules for the calling by the Economic and Social Council, under Article 62, para-